Fay Braisby is in the running for Higher Apprentice of the Year at our South Yorkshire Apprenticeship Awards 2023

 And she has also been singled out by patients who say she does everything she can to help them as they battle cancer.

-Holly Scotson, who nominated Fay, said: "She is very punctual and committed to completing her assignments on time and asks for help when she needs it.
+Holly Scotson, who nominated Faye, said: "She is very punctual and committed to completing her assignments on time and asks for help when she needs it.

 "Her kind nature and patient care is exceptional and she has received positive feedback from consultants and patients regarding the high quality of her Mammograms, and her patient care skills.